fjdurlop/deploy-GAISSA/README.md

 - requirements.txt: The dependencies of our implementation
 </pre>

-Guide (A self-contained manual for each task):
+Guide:
-1. [API creation](manuals/01_create_api_steps.md).
-See manuals/api to check how to create an API.
+1. [API creation](manuals/01_create_api.md).
+Guide to create an API to deploy ML models.
-2. [Adding model](manuals/).
-See --- to check how to add a pretrained model from hugging face, h5 ... into an API and inference
+2. [Add pretrained model](manuals/02_add_models.md).
+(ToDo) Guide to add pretrained ML models (from HuggingFace, hdf5 format, pickle format) to do inferences through an API.
+3. [Deploy ML models in a cloud provider (General)](manuals/03_deploy_general.md).
+Guide to deploy ML models using an API in a cloud provider.
-3. [AWS](manuals/).
-AWS setup, how to deploy a model in an AWS vm
+4. [Deploy in Virtech](manuals/04_deploy_fib.md).
+Virtech setup, Guide to deploy ML models using an API in an AWS VM.
-4. [Azure](manuals/).
-Azure setup, how to deploy a model in an Azure vm
+5. [AWS](manuals/05_deploy_aws.md).
+AWS setup, Guide to deploy ML models using an API in an AWS VM.
-5. [GCP](manuals/).
-GCP setup, how to deploy a model in an GCP vm
+7. [GCP](manuals/06_deploy_gcp.md).
+GCP setup, Guide to deploy ML models using an API in an GCP VM.
-6. [Virtech](manuals/).
-Virtech setup,how to deploy a model in an Virtech vm
+8. [Azure](manuals/).
+(ToDo) Azure setup, Guide to deploy ML models using an API in an Azure VM.
+9. [FAQ](manuals/FAQ.md).
+(ToDo) Documentation with problems arised during deployments.

 ## Cloud providers*